 Here are some different types of drilling machines with their construction, characteristics, and uses.

-- Portable drilling machine (Hand drilling machine): generally small in size and contains a universal motor, used for drilling holes on the rocks or any rigid surface, suitable for any location.
+- Portable drilling machine (Hand drilling machine): generally small in size and contains a universal motor, used for drilling holes in rocks or any rigid surface, suitable for any location.
 The piece to be drilled is held in a vice.

 - Sensitive drilling machine (Bench drilling machine): perfect for producing small holes at high speeds, usually consists of a base, worktable, spindle, drill head, driving mechanism and column.
 The work is started from the drill fed into the piece by hand.